sdthomas91/chat-down-under-new/TESTING.md

 ### Masthead (base.html)

 1. Search bar
+    - originally intended to have a search bar in which you could search for topics.
+However, after some user feedback it was decided that a more generalised searchability would better enhance the UX of the site.
+That is to say, rather than taking a topic as a search term, I will endeavour to use the search to return results that contain the search in their title, body or topics to allow for greater search functionality.
+    -

 1. Image

    - Main image : was not displaying well behind text and cause contrasting issues.
 Applied an overlay to ensure text was still fully readable.